Linda Farmer, Certified Zentangle Teacher

 It’s just pure Zentangle magic . . . one pen stroke at a time.

-The Zentangle® Method was designed to remove the thinking, the planning, the decision-making and other obstacles that often hinder creativity or even prevent people from creating art at all.
+The Zentangle® Method was designed to remove the thinking, planning, decision-making and other obstacles that often hinder creativity or even prevent people from creating art at all.

 For this reason Zentangles are intended to be as little like drawing pictures as possible.
 Thus patterns that are drawings of a recognizable naturalistic or actual object, figure, or scene, are not tangles.
 For example, floral patterns are not usually tangles.